lsst-dm/ap_verify_dataset_template/README.md

 Template repo for developing datasets for use with ap_verify.

-This repo is designed to be used as a template for developing new data sets for integration into `ap_verify`.
+This repo is designed to be used as a template for developing new datasets for integration into `ap_verify`.

-It is currently set up for using `obs_test`.
+Datasets must link to the corresponding instrument's obs package; this template is currently set up for using [`obs_test`](https://github.com/lsst/obs_test/) as a placeholder.

 Relevant Files and Directories
 ------------------------------